The Unidentifiable

 “Legend has it that the Juliyana Beach owes its name to the older daughter of the English consul Libya had in 1850, who, apparently, was a spoiled blonde of unparalleled beauty.
 When she was just seventeen years old, she went out for a swim in the sea and drowned.
 The beach was renamed after her to keep her memory alive.”

-It was already night—and a rather dark one at that—by the time I set out to ...Read more
+It was already night—and a rather dark one at that—by the time I set out ...Read more

 Forever in the Seagull’s Debt